13mayankjoshi13/IPL-2024-Data-Analytics-ML-DL-Model/README.md

 Team Formation: Using player performance metrics to form optimal teams based on IPL 2024 data.

-Tools and Technologies
+Tools and Technologies:-

 Python
 Pandas, NumPy
 Matplotlib, Seaborn
 Scikit-learn (ML models)
 TensorFlow/Keras (Deep Learning)
 Jupyter Notebooks
 Dataset

-The dataset contains performance statistics for IPL 2024 players and can be accessed
+The dataset contains performance statistics for IPL 2024 players and can be accessed throught this github repository.